What are minerals?

 Potassium is the main positively charged ion within our cells.
-It functions much like sodium, maintaining fluid balance and allowing nerve impulse transmission and muscle contractions to go smoothly.
+It functions much like sodium, maintaining fluid balance and allowing nerve impulse transmission and muscle contractions to run smoothly.
 Potassium is especially important for the contraction of the heart.

-Low potassium intake is often associated with high sodium intake, because sodium replaced potassium in processed foods.
+Low potassium intake is often associated with high sodium intake, because sodium replaces potassium in processed foods.
 High sodium and low potassium raise our blood pressure and can lead to hypertension, as we’ve heard.
 However, a high potassium intake can lower blood pressure and even reverse hypertension, especially if combined with a low sodium intake.
 High potassium in the diet also lowers your risk of stroke.